 Another important question in regards to applying these approaches to real world problems is if incorporating structure can improve the predictive accuracy of existing attribute-valued models.
 To investigate this issue we use the 2C9 dataset introduced in [62].
-This dataset consists of a number of attribute values associated with chemical compounds each of which can be treated as a separate graph regression problem.
+This dataset consists of a number of attribute values associated with chemical compounds (other datasets which we experimented with earlier did not have such features or they were not available as a part of the public dataset) Each of these can be treated as a separate graph regression problem.
 Each of the approaches can be modified to handle attribute-valued features in addition to subgraph features.
 In the case of gPLS and gRegress, attribute threshold tests can replace subgraph presence/absence tests in the case of attribute-valued features.
 In the case of SVM, simple linear regression, additive regression and KNN, attribute valued features can simply be added to the set of selected subgraph features.
 We conducted experiments with only the attributes, only the subgraph features and a combination of both.
 Tables 2, 3 and 4 present the results of these experiments.

 Table 3.
-Performance on 2C9 dataset with Attribute Features Only
+Performance on 2C9 dataset with Attribute Features Only.
+Values are mean correlations on a 5-fold cross validation.